 |

-server and SSH Win client free; for non-commercial use.
+provides SSH server and SSH Win client free; for non-commercial

-implementation of SSH client - PuTTY for windows is also
+A free implementation of SSH client - PuTTY for windows is

-binaries on a UNIX system, and how to setup the SSH Winclient for
+server binaries on a UNIX system, and how to setup the SSH

-use with X-Deep/32 X-Server.
-Please use the product in accordance
+Winclient for use with X-Deep/32 X-Server.
+Please use the product

-with their licensing terms.
-While we don't endorse any specific
+in accordance with their licensing terms.
+While we don't endorse

-product, we are providing the following descriptions for an
+any specific product, we are providing the following descriptions

-example only.
-There might be other products which might provide
+for an example only.
+There might be other products which might

 1. Download and install SSH Winclient file